10 Strategies for Dealing with Dementia and Anger Issues

 When a task is too difficult, it’s frustrating and stressful.

 The answer isn’t to have your older adult stop doing things for themselves.
 That will only make them feel worse.
-Instead, find ways to modify activities so they will be successful.
+Instead, find ways to modify activities to ensure success.

-For example, if they’re having trouble cutting their food during meals, consider serving dishes where the food is already cut into smaller pieces.
+For example, if they’re having trouble cutting their food during meals, consider serving dishes pre-cut into smaller pieces.
 Or, get a specialized knife that’s easier to use (like the one in this set).

 If your older adult struggles to zip their pants or button their shirts, consider switching to clothing with velcro fasteners instead of zippers or buttons (like these).

-And if they have trouble tying their shoes, one idea is to switch to easy, slip-on or velcro shoes (like these).
+If they have trouble tying their shoes, consider switching to easy slip-on or Velcro shoes (like these).

 Bathing is another good example.
 Similar to brushing teeth, there are many steps involved in taking a bath or shower.

-It’s much easier for them to be successful if you help by laying out a towel, comb, and fresh clothes.
-Then, turn on a heater in the bathroom and start the water running at a comfortable temperature.
+It’s much easier for them to be successful if you help by laying out a towel, a comb, and fresh clothes.
+Then turn on the bathroom heater and run the water to a comfortable temperature.

-Now there are fewer steps for your older adult to manage and bathing will be easier and more pleasant.
+There are now fewer steps for your loved one to manage, and bathing will be easier and more pleasant.

 Recommended for you: